Ottawa Gauge below McCoys chute

 Yes, but why Shaggy Designs?
 We are local paddlers, we want to know the level as well!
 It was a technical challenge, solvable with technology that has recently become widely available.
 It was fun to try something new.
 The extra website traffic here also isn't a bad thing for us.

 How?
 Briefly, the height of the river is sensed using an ultrasonic rangefinder (similar to the sensors in your car that help you parallel park without hitting other vehicles).
-The information is transmitted to our webserver via the GPRS (cellphone) network, and some .php script on our server draws a nice graph for the website.
-We will be producing a technical document in the future that goes into a bit more detail.
+The information is transmitted to our webserver via cellphone network, and some .php script on our server draws a nice graph for the website.

 That sounds like it cost a lot?
 The gauge project has cost several thousand dollars, and hundreds of hours of development work over the years.
 This would not have been possible without our sponsors - please support them.